jogzfon/TaskWeaver/project/plugins/README.md

             ALWAYS is useful for scenarios where you want to ensure human oversight at key points in the process.

 - For debugging you can access the project/taskweaver.log for more info
+- You can access the markdown files in the `TaskWeaver/website/docs` directory for more details on TaskWeaver's features.